MichaelWalker-git/AlgorithmsDataStructures/GCP_Exam_Prep_Notes/Coursera_notes.md

     - Google Cloud VPCs let you increase the IP space of any subnets without any workload shutdown or downtime.
 This gives you flexibility and growth options to meet your needs.
 - Private
     - Get private access to Google services, such as storage, big data, analytics, or machine learning, without having to give your service a public IP address.
 Configure your application’s front end to receive Internet requests and shield your back-end services from public endpoints, all while being able to access Google Cloud services.
+    - Private Google Access
+        - Enables VM on subnetwork to reach Google APIs/ services
+        - No internet necessary
 - Transparent
     - Use VPC flow logs for near real-time (5-second interval) logging to monitor your deployment for both performance analysis and network forensics.
 This allows you to keep your deployment running securely and at peak efficiency.